hdShang/arxiv-daily/docs/cs-RO/2025-05-29/papers/250523189v1-trackvla-embodied-visual-tracking-in-the-wild.md

 ---
 layout: default
-title: TrackVLA: Embodied Visual Tracking in the Wild
+title: "TrackVLA: Embodied Visual Tracking in the Wild"
 ---

 # TrackVLA: Embodied Visual Tracking in the Wild